apache/incubator-datalab/USER_GUIDE.md

     <img src="doc/dataengine_creating_menu.png" alt="Create Computational resource on Azure" width="450">
 </p>

-If you click on Create button Computational resource creation will kick off.
+If you click on "Create" button Computational resource creation will kick off.
 You will see corresponding record on DLab Web UI in status **Creating**:

 ![Creating Computational resource](doc/emr_creating.png)